FarmData2/FarmData2/components/README.md

   - The entrypoint will handle the error.

-- Components will have a `isValid()` computed property

-  - true if the component's value is valid
-  - false if the component's value is invalid
-  - is bound to `state` on `<BFormValidFeedback>` and `<BFormInvalidFeedback>`
-  - watched and a `valid` event is emitted when validity changes.

-- All components must emit a `valid` event any time their validity changes.
+- All components must emit a `valid` event any time their `isValid` computed property changes.

   - This event will have a `boolean` payload indicating if the component's value is valid or not.
   - The component `watch`es the `isValid` computed property for changes and emits this event.

-- Components have a `invalidStyling()` computed property
-  - uses `isValid` computed property and `showInvalid` prop to determine if the component should show its validity styling.
-  - provided by `uiUtil.invalidStyling` so that it is consistent across components.

 ## Component Testing